Desmanthus illinoensis: Chemistry

+The roots of D. illinoensis have been found to contain N,N-DMT, NMT, N-hydroxy-N-methyltryptamine, 2-hydroxy-N-methyltryptamine, and gramine.

 Habitat

+The plant can be found in many areas of the south, central, and midwestern United States.

 It can often be found growing on the sides of roads, particularly on southern exposures, needing full sun and ample moisture during its short growing season.
 The mature plants often grow and flower in mowed areas.
-In many parts of it's native habitat, road sides are only mowed twice a year.
+In many parts of its native habitat, road sides are only mowed twice a year.
 In the late spring and again in late fall.
 The early mowing helps clear away competitors that might impede growth.
 The late mowing chops up the dry seed pods resulting in some scarification and resulting in better germination.

-USDA Zones 5-8 are recommended for outside cultivation.
+USDA hardiness zones 5–8 are recommended for outside cultivation.
 The waxy seed coat needs to be scarified prior to planting.